 Start the Museum Rodin in the Hotel Biron.
 It's the trust-fall part of the adventure day here, where you will learn to trust Rodin with your soul in a collection of his smaller works placed lovingly indoors where he worked and created.

 Out of Hotel Biron head for the gates of hell, a scene from Dante's Inferno.
-It's a good thing you've developed a trust for Rodin because otherwise you wouldn't trust the man to take your soul down the layers of Hell without knowing he was going to bringing it back up.
+It's a good thing you've developed a trust for Rodin because otherwise you wouldn't trust the man to take your soul down the layers of Hell without knowing he was going to bring it back up.

 Start a clockwise trip around the garden.
-Many of the sculptures are enlarged versions of what is depicted in the gates of Hell, blown up to life size for your viewing and conversation pleasure.
+Many of the sculptures are enlarged versions of what is depicted in The Gates of Hell, blown up to life size for your viewing and conversation pleasure.

 If you're still standing by the time you've reached the back of the gardens, lounge chairs are there for you to think about what why.

-Then there's a cafe that sells a half-bottle of rose which is perfect and does all the work for you so that you don't have to miss any of Rodin or Paris outside with silly things like measuring or buying too much rose.
+Then there's a cafe that sells a half-bottle of rose which is perfect and does all the work for you so that you don't have to miss any of Rodin or Paris outside with silly things like measuring or buying too much rosé.